lzell/AIProxySwift/README.md

     }
     print("Completion1: \(assistantContent1)")

-    // Continue the converstaion by asking about a strawberry.
+    // Continue the conversation by asking about a strawberry.
     // If the history were absent from the request, ChatGPT would respond with general facts.
     // By including the history, the model continues the conversation, understanding that we
     // are specifically interested in the strawberry's color.